gorbatschow/ImProject/README.md

 # ImProject

-A template project to easily start with ImGui with GLFW backend on Linux.
+A template project to begin ImGui-based application with GLFW backend on Linux.

 If you are looking for a more featured swiss knife try https://github.com/pthom/hello_imgui .